ComputeHalacha/JewishCalendar/README.md

 ### How do I get set up? ###

-In the repository, there are 7 projects:
+In the repository, there are 7 Visual Studio projects:

 1. *\JewishCalendar\JewishCalendar.csproj* - code for **JewishCalendar.dll**.
 Contains  The Jewish Calendar .NET Library
 2. *\JewishDatePicker\JewishDatePicker.cs* - code for **JewishDatePicker.dll**.
 This is a windows forms control for picking Jewish dates (Similar to the regular DateTimePicker control.)